The Projects and Construction Review: Qatar

-Despite the inevitable challenges of the blockade, with Qatar's newly established trading partners and routes, Qatar remains in a strong position for the World Cup in 2022.
+Despite the inevitable challenges of the blockade, with Qatar's newly established trading partners and routes, Qatar remains in a strong position for the 2022 World Cup.
 That said, long-term project finance lenders have been more cautious.
-Qatar's long-term debt currently has a credit rating of AA3 from Moody's (a decline from a rating of AA2 in March 2016).47 Standard & Poor's has also maintained Qatar's AA-/A-1+ short-term foreign and local currency sovereign credit rating.48
+Qatar's long-term debt currently has a credit rating of AA3 from Moody's (a decline from a rating of AA2 in March 2016).55 S&P Global Ratings has also maintained Qatar's AA-/A-1+ short-term foreign and local currency sovereign credit rating.56

 Bonds and insurance

-Public sector bodies are governed by Law No. 24 of 2015 Regulating Tenders and Bids, as amended by Law No. 18 of 2018.
-This Law aims to streamline and standardise the public procurement process by introducing clear guidelines to be implemented by each tender committee.49
+Public sector bodies are governed by Law No. 24 of 2015 regulating tenders and bids, as amended by Law No. 18 of 2018.
+The Law aims to streamline and standardise the public procurement process by introducing clear guidelines to be implemented by each tender committee.

 Enforcement of security and bankruptcy proceedings

 Insolvency is mainly dealt with in Law No. 27 of 2006 (Commercial Law), as amended by Law No. 7 of 2010: the relevant provisions can be found under Title Six entitled 'Bankruptcy and Preventive Conciliation'.
 The following is an indicative list of other provisions that govern insolvency and preferential claims:

 - Law No. 11 of 2015 – the New Commercial Companies Law;